 My work is an investigation of the symbols, people, and objects that affect perceptions, the subconscious, and life experience.
 I approach art making as research into thought, memory, and play.
 It is a study of metaphor through fantasy and authenticity.

-This research is driven by the physics of material and the intersection of two and three-dimensions.
+This research is driven by the physicality of materials and the intersection of two and three-dimensions.
 My interests are in photography, digital imaging, drawing, and narrative while paying homage to traditional and non-traditional ceramic processes and archetypes.
-I enjoy the search and am invested in the cognitive spaces of art making.
-I seek to push the boundaries between object and image and to present the findings with contemporary awareness.
-I am concerned with dreams, dreaming, wanderlust, magic, relationships, and particulars.
-Therefore my practice exists outside of being only a maker.
-It encompasses the activities that I am involved in, such as organizing workshops, mentorship, being a visiting artist at other institutions, skateboarding, BMX biking, and performing music.
-And it involves the relationships that develop around those activities, which, in turn, inspire and drive the need to continue to explore.
-My quest is to be active in the search and to place myself among others who are looking for questions to be answered and to proceed in continuance with the mindset of progression.
+I enjoy the “search” and am invested in the cognitive spaces of art making.
+I seek to push the boundaries between object and image.
+I am concerned with dreams, dreaming, wanderlust, relationships, and particulars.